hackclub/hackclub/workshops/synth/README.md

 Now if you run the page, you should get a big black rectangle.
 Which is pretty exciting.

+## JavaScript

 Let's make some noise using Tone.js.
 Search for "Tone" in the Packages tab and click the Plus icon.
 Repl.it will insert a snippet of code into your file that tells a browser to load Tone.js with this page.

 ![](img/import_tone.gif)

-Let's add some javascript to make Tone do something simple.
+Let's add some code to make Tone do something simple.
 Try putting this into your `script` section:

 ```html
 <script>